Parthiv12/FullStack/README.md

 This is a full-stack web application that uses a React frontend and a Flask backend to provide personalized movie recommendations.
 The app integrates the TMDb API to fetch movie data and allows users to maintain a watchlist.
 Additional features like authentication and movie trailers can be added for an enhanced experience.

 ---
+NOTES FOR SELF -> use material ui skeleton when api is fetching data
 ## Features

 ### Frontend: